immersive-web/webxr-test-api/explainer.md

 WebXR features are tightly coupled to hardware, platform runtimes and real-time sensor input which makes automated testing difficult.
 Without a predictable XR device, it is hard to write [Web Platform Tests (WPTs)](https://web-platform-tests.org/) that are deterministic, cross-browser, and runnable on CI.
 The WebXR Test API addresses these challenges by providing a testing-only surface that allows tests to simulate XR devices, poses and input sources in a controlled way.

 This API is intended solely for use in browser test environments (e.g. WPT harnesses and internal test runners) and is not designed to be exposed to web content.
-Different user agents may implement the same test surface using whatever mechanisms best fit their architecture (e.g. internal mocks, WebDriver, IPC) to communicate with an out of process fake backend.
+Different user agents may implement the same test surface using whatever mechanisms best fit their architecture (e.g. internal mocks, WebDriver, IPC) to communicate with a fake backend.

-**Note that these initialisation objects and control interfaces do not currently constitute a comprehensive set of WebXR capabilities, and are anticipated to be further developed as the WebXR specification evolves.**

 ## Challenges